AnishkaKesaria/AnishkaKesaria/README.md

 Hello!
-I'm Anishka, a 20 year old pre-final year student at SRM.
+I'm Anishka, a pre-final year student at SRM.
 I love technology, music, bollywood and cricket.
 This account is a repository for documenting everything  I do, not always interesting.

 <!---
 AnishkaKesaria/AnishkaKesaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.